Untangling the Knots: Understanding Matting in Dogs, Its Harmful Effects and Proactive Prevention Tips

 When it comes to brushing your dog, it’s common for pet owners to concentrate on the back and top of the head, but these areas are actually less prone to matting and require less brushing.
 For optimal mat prevention, redirect your brushing efforts to focus on the areas most prone to developing mats.

-It is better to brush the front, under the ears, legs, the base of the tail and the neck where the collar rubs.
 These regions are most susceptible to matting and should be attended to first before addressing other areas.
 Implement daily at-home care using appropriate brushes between grooming visits.
 To learn more about brushing a dog correctly, read this blog.

 areas of brushing priority, dog groom near me